 Standardized patients come from all walks of life from our community.
 This job is not for everyone but is the ideal part-time job for those who have flexible schedules and are interested in contributing to the educational process.
 Standardized patients play a promient role in shaping the next generation of physicians and other health care learners.

-Acting experience is not required but excellent communication skills, reliability, ability to accept feedback, and a commitment to the program, the students and faculty, and your standardized patient peers is required.
+Acting experience is not necessary but excellent communication skills, reliability, ability to accept feedback and a commitment to the program is required.